 41 | 20 | 5 | 7.5 |

 The 27-year-old’s passing range includes everything from simple passes to exceptional through balls, making her the creative center of Barcelona’s attack.
 Her performance in the recent Spanish Super Cup victory showed all aspects of her game.
-Bonmati’s ability to dictate the tempo of the game, providing defensive coverage from time to time, and delivering decisive contributions in the final third make her a frontrunner to retain her crown.
+Bonmati’s ability to dictate the tempo of the game, providing defensive coverage from time to time, and delivering decisive contributions in the final third.
+Against all the odds, Bonmati not only managed to retain but, in the process, made history, becoming the first women footballer to win this prestigious award thrice in a row.

 Appearances | Goals | Assists | Avg.
 Rating |